-11. Zoom in on the peak region.
+10. Zoom in on the peak region.
 You'll notice a region of roughly constant R_g across the peak.
-To either side there are regions with higher or lower R_g values.
-These variations, particularly on the right side, are from scattering profiles near the edge of the peak with lower concentrations of sample, leading to more noise in determining the $R{\rm g}$ values.
+To either side there are several spikes with higher R_g values.
+These spikes are from scattering profiles near the edge of the peak with lower concentrations of sample, leading to more noise in determining the R_g values.